-In the U.K. and Ireland, and a few other countries, Mothering Sunday is always on the middle Sunday of Lent.
+In the U.K. and Ireland, and a few other countries, Mothering Sunday is always on the middle, or fourth, Sunday of Lent.
 In the countries when it's celebrated on this day it's also commonly called "Mother's Day".

-In the 16th century, it was the say when people were expected to visit their 'mother' church.
-This was the church were you had been baptised (christened as a baby) or your local parish church; if that was too far to travel, this could also then be the nearest cathedral to your 'mother' church (as cathedrals are seen as the mother church of all the local churches in an area).
+In the 16th century, Mothering Sunday was the day when people were expected to visit their 'mother' church.
+This was the church were you had been baptised (christened as a baby) or your local parish church.
+If that was too far to travel, this could also then be the nearest cathedral to your 'mother' church (as cathedrals are seen as the mother church of all the local churches in an area).

 Later it also became a day when servants and maids could have the day off work and go back and visit their families and especially their mothers.
-This might also have been done so that servants could visit their 'mother' church as well.
+This might also have been done so that servants could visit their 'mother' church.